highway-to-urhell/highway-to-urhell/README.md

 For add new entry point because we can't support your prefer framework you must create 2 services (class) : first retrieve the entrypoint and the second treat the list of entrypoint.

-The first service must extends io.highway.to.urhell.transforme.AbstractLeechTransformer.
+The first service must extends com.highway2urhell.transforme.AbstractLeechTransformer.
 You must implements doTransform with 2 requirements :
 * Create the list of entrypoint ArrayList<EntryPathData>
 * Send the data to CoreEngine with CoreEngine.getInstance().getFramework(your_framework).receiveData(listEntryPath)